cyrilmhansen/kistaverk/ARCHITECTURE.md

 - **Loading/Progress:** `UiRenderer` renders a `Progress` widget (indeterminate spinner + optional label) for loading states; used by Rust “Computing…” screens.
 - **Overlay spinner:** MainActivity wraps content in a frame with a translucent overlay spinner for loading-only calls (hashes, progress demo) so the prior screen stays visible.
 - **Grid layout:** The home menu renders categories as 2-column grids (auto-falls back to 1 column on narrow screens unless `columns` is set explicitly) to reduce scroll.
+- **Hardware Back:** `OnBackPressedDispatcher` sends a `back` action into Rust, which pops the navigation stack and returns the previous screen JSON; inline Back buttons are only shown when stack depth > 1.
 - **Accessibility:** JSON `content_description` is applied on Text, Button, Column, ShaderToy, TextInput, Checkbox, Grid, and Progress to cover TalkBack without XML layouts.
 - **Tests:** Robolectric tests exercise `UiRenderer` TextInput/Checkbox/Progress parsing and binding delivery to actions to catch JSON/render regressions early.
 - **Renderer guardrails:** Unknown or malformed widgets render error TextViews instead of crashing; missing children in columns/grids show a clear error row.